 The 1001 New Worshiping Communities Residency Program is a special emphasis within the Broad Street Pastoral Residency Program.
-The 2016-2017 New Worshiping Community Residency will offer a full-time advanced training experience for up to two salient applicants that will result in the identification of a mission plan and funding for a new worshiping community to be pursued upon completion of the residency.
+The 2017–2018 New Worshiping Community Residency will offer a full-time advanced training experience for up to two salient applicants that will result in the identification of a mission plan and funding for a new worshiping community to be pursued upon completion of the residency.

 A discernment team selects candidates for the program.
-In addition to possessing the qualities described above, an ideal candidate for the NWC Residency at Broad Street will possess an interest in journeying with a community to see them grow in awareness of God’s work and presence in their lives.
-S/he delegates and equips people to take responsibility for their faith practices and has experience in having inaugurated contextual new ministries from scratch.
+In addition to possessing the qualities described, an ideal candidate for the NWC Residency at Broad Street will possess an interest in journeying with a community to see them grow in awareness of God’s work and presence in their lives.
+She/he delegates and equips people to take responsibility for their faith practices and has experience in having inaugurated contextual new ministries from scratch.
 He/she is an unapologetically Christian leader who is savvy about loving and meeting people where they are.

 Residents will receive housing and a stipend of $15,000, plus a health insurance grant of $1,500.
 Residents also will take part in an advanced national training (costs covered by the Presbyterian Mission Agency) with 1001 apprentices and other residents June 12–15 in Los Angeles, California.
 Applications, including letters of reference, are due by March 1, 2017.